Albert Anastasia

-Umberto "Albert" Anastasia (/ˌænəˈsteɪʒə/, /it/; né Anastasio /it/; September 26, 1902 – October 25, 1957) was an Italian-American mobster, hitman and crime boss.
-One of the founders of the modern American Mafia, and a co-founder and later boss of the Murder, Inc. organization, Anastasia eventually rose to the position of boss in what became the modern Gambino crime family.
+Umberto "Albert" Anastasia (/ˌænəˈsteɪʒə/, /it/; né Anastasio /it/; September 26, 1902 – October 25, 1957) was an Italian-American mobster who was one of the founders of the modern American Mafia, and a co-founder and later boss of the Murder, Inc. organization, and would eventually rise to the position of boss in what became the modern Gambino crime family.
 He also controlled New York City's waterfront for most of his criminal career, mainly through dockworker unions.
 Anastasia was murdered on October 25, 1957, on the orders of Vito Genovese and Carlo Gambino; Gambino subsequently became the boss of the family.

 Anastasia was one of the most ruthless and feared organized crime figures in American history; his reputation earned him the nicknames The Earthquake, The One-Man Army, The Mad Hatter and The Lord High Executioner.

 Early life

 Albert Anastasia was born Umberto Anastasio on September 26, 1902, in Parghelia, Calabria, Italy, to Bartolomeo Anastasio and Marianna Polistena.
 Anastasia's father was a railway worker who died after World War I, leaving behind nine children.
 Anastasia had seven brothers: Raffaele; Frank; Anthony; Joseph; Gerardo; Luigi (who later moved to Australia), Salvatore Anastasio; and a sister, Maria.

 In 1919, Anastasia, with his brothers Joseph, Anthony and Gerardo, illegally entered the United States after they deserted a freighter they were working aboard in New York City.
 They soon started working as longshoremen on the Brooklyn waterfront.

 On March 17, 1921, Anastasia was convicted of murdering longshoreman George Turino as the result of a quarrel.
 He was sentenced to death and sent to Sing Sing State Prison in Ossining, New York, to await execution.
-Due to a legal technicality, however, Anastasia won a retrial in 1922; four of the original prosecution witnesses had since disappeared, and Anastasia was released from custody.
+Due to a legal technicality, however, Anastasia won a retrial in 1922, four of the original prosecution witnesses had since disappeared, and Anastasia was released from custody.
 During that time, he legally changed his surname from "Anastasio" to "Anastasia."
 On June 6, 1923, Anastasia was convicted of illegal possession of a firearm and sentenced to two years in prison.
 In 1928, he was charged with a murder in Brooklyn, but the witnesses either disappeared or refused to testify in court.

 In 1937, Anastasia married Elsa Bargnesi and they had two sons, Umberto and Richard; and two daughters, Joyana and Gloriana.